 But how do you create an optimized Instagram Business bio?
 What are some businesses you can follow for inspiration?
 And how do you do a quick checkup of your existing bio?

 In this article, we’ll discuss everything you need to know.

 Most Instagram businesses use their logos as their profile picture.

-Using a logo is a great idea.
-It’s highly recognizable to customers and immediately associated with your brand.
+Using a logo is obviously a great idea.
+It works best when your logo (or your brand 'glyph', the image part – like Airbnb's above) is highly recognizable to customers and immediately associated with your brand.
 If people subscribed to your newsletters, browse through your website, or follow your Twitter, and want to check out your Instagram—they can easily find your official account by checking out your logo.

-For example, businesses such as Uber use highlights to provide information about their CEO, product features, events, and promotions.
+For example, businesses like Uber use highlights to provide information about their CEO, product features, events, and promotions.